 Alex corrected him.
 “It means you’re now my only target.”

 She pulled both her legs up and kicked him in the gut.
 Without a leg to support her weight, she crashed violently to the ground.
 The Hooligan staggered back, and Alex saw an opening to attack, swinging the bat back with the intention of bringing it down.
 Unfortunately, her haste caused her weak footing to slip out from under her, and was off balance when she swung, putting so little power behind the bat that the Hooligan’s thuggish opponent was able to catch it midair.
 The fight was descending into disarray, with fighters now defending their enemies.

 The Hooligan poked his head up, looking first at the bat then Alex.

 “You can’t tell but I’ve got a grin clear across my face,” he said gaily.

-The fourth thug, the one Alex had been fighting, sprang up and let a jab fly over her back, cracking the Hooligan right in the handkerchief.
+The fabric on the Hooligan’s face mask hadn’t even settled from the words when the man Alex had been fighting sprang up and let a jab fly over her back, cracking the Hooligan right in the mouth.

 Alex smiled broadly.
 “Did it look like this?”

-Rather than getting in a tug of war over the .357, Alex dropped low and gave the thug a quick left-right-left to his stomach.
+Rather than getting in a tug of war over possession of the .357, Alex dropped low and gave the thug who had caught it a quick left-right-left to the stomach.

-“Why not show me?” she said, grabbing the .357 and putting her foot to his shoulder.
+“Why not just show me?” she said, grabbing the bat and putting her foot to her opponent’s shoulder.
 She pushed her leg out as she pulled her arms in, forcing the bat from the thug’s hands.

 It was then Alex realized that she and the Hooligan had completely swapped positions from where they’d started.
 Frustrated by the situation, she swung the .357 out beside her, smashing the nearby terminal’s screen and sending glass to the floor.